MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-for-your-sharepoint-hub-sites.md

 - I don't know if it exists

 These scenarios are enabled with a combination of navigation, search, and discovery (or serendipity) and should be a factor in how you design and organize your hub sites.
 One of the important capabilities that hub sites enable is the serendipitous discovery of information because they can surface contextually relevant content from sites you may not follow but are associated with the hub.
+SharePoint Home was built to support discovery and search across the entire organization's content, but if you already have a particular context in mind, hub sites can be very helpful in narrowing those experiences down to a handful of related sites.

 As a starting point in your hub planning, think about hub sites for key functions that your users need to get work done—for example: HR, Finance, Communications or Public Relations, Legal, and IT.
 These functions may be represented in different organizational departments or business units in large organizations or combined into the role of a few people in smaller organizations.